wesleykirkland/wesleyk.me/documentation/SECURITY_RESEARCH.md

-# Security Research Integration
+# Security Research & Case Studies Integration

-This guide explains how to add security research metadata to blog posts so they automatically appear on the Security Research page.
+This guide explains how to add security research and case study metadata to blog posts so they automatically appear on the Security Research page.

 ## 📋 Overview

 The Security Research page (`/security-research`) now dynamically loads content from blog posts instead of using hardcoded data.
+The page displays two sections side by side on desktop (stacked on mobile):

+### Published Research

 Posts are automatically included if they:

 1. Have `securityResearch` metadata in their frontmatter, OR
 2. Have tags that include: `Security`, `Vulnerability`, `CVE`, or `Research`

+### Case Studies

+Posts are automatically included if they:

+1. Have `caseStudy` metadata in their frontmatter, OR
+2. Have tags that include: `Case Study`, `Assessment`, `Penetration Test`, `Security Audit`, or `Compliance`

 ## 🏷️ Security Research Metadata